For all adoptees and others with unknown parents and/or grandparents, I recommend autosomal DNA testing.

 Males with unknown paternity should also order a Y-STR test (Y-37 level or higher).
 With this test it may be possible for a male to determine his genetic surname.
 Max Blankfeld of Family Tree DNA has estimated that this is possible about 30%-40% of the time.

 Family Tree DNA's Family Finder ($79).
-Recently, we have been seeing a lot of success with AncestryDNA and unknown parentage cases due to the large database and connected family trees.
-If at all possible, test at all three companies in order to "fish in all three ponds" for close family matches.
+AncestryDNA is the best for unknown parentage (adoption) cases due to the large database and connected family trees.
+If at all possible, test at all four companies in order to "fish in all four ponds" for close family matches.
 There are so many success stories using this method that it is important to give yourself the best chance possible because you never know in which database the key match will be found that will solve the mystery of your origins!
-AncestryDNA data may also be uploaded to FTDNA's Family Finder database for free (you get all of your matches and it is only $19 additional to receive the enhanced features, like the chromosome browser, My Origins, etc...), so if you test there first, you can be in both of those databases for much less.
+AncestryDNA data may also be uploaded to FTDNA's Family Finder database for free (you get all of your matches and it is only $19 additional to receive the enhanced features, like the chromosome browser, My Origins, etc...) and MyHeritage, so if you test there first, you can be in three databases for much less.

 For Y-STR and mtDNA testing, Family Tree DNA (aka FTDNA) is the only company that I can currently recommend.
 I generally recommend testing, at least, 37 markers for Y-DNA.
 If finances are an issue, then start with one of the lower resolution tests and upgrade at a later time.

 I generally do not recommend mtDNA* testing for adoptees except in rare circumstances.
 If you decide to use a mtDNA test in your research, then I recommend the full sequence mtDNA product.